-- scope types should be declared @Inherited, - binding types should not be declared @Inherited, - deployment types should not be declared @Inherited, - · interceptor binding types should be declared @Inherited, and - stereotypes may be declared @Inherited, depending upon the semantics of the stereotype.
+- scope types should be declared @Inherited, - qualifier types should not be declared @Inherited, - interceptor binding types should be declared @Inherited, and - stereotypes may be declared @Inherited, depending upon the semantics of the stereotype.

-All scope types, binding types, deployment types and interceptor binding types defined by this specification adhere to these recommendations.
+All scope types, qualifier types, and interceptor binding types defined by this specification adhere to these recommendations.